razvanstanga/minimosd-frsky/readme.md

 Working:
 - battery voltage from current sensor
-- cell voltage (in remaining battery slot) from lipo voltage sensor
+- cell voltage (in temperature slot) from lipo voltage sensor
-- amperage (to be tested) from current sensor
+- amperage from current sensor
 - altitude form bario sensor
 - low battery warning
 - you can use Config.
 Tool to edit the settings

+Todo :
+- gps sensor integration
+- rssi ?

 I used the following sources to write it:
 - https://code.google.com/p/minimosd-extra